logsem/clutch/theories/approxis/README.md

 `vg_of_symkey`: rejection sampler
 Some assumptions about `vg_of_int` are missing.
 The `vg_of_symkey` function spec is admitted.

+Admitted because of problems with group operations.

 ### ElGamal + OTP instance

 Assumption as hypothesis over `vg_of_int` to have a proper map from OTP keys to ElGamal messages.

+Admitted because of problems with group operations.

 ## Integrity assumptions
 Files: `symmetric_init.v`, `intptxt_ideal_dec.v` and `intctxt_ideal_dec.v`